Deboi2nd/Mining-project/README.md

 ## How to Play

-1. Click main button to mine gold
+1. Click main button to mine gems
-2. Once you have 50 gold, you can buy a pickaxe to mine faster.
+2. Once you have 50 gems, you can buy a pickaxe to mine faster.
-3. Once you have 100 gold, you can buy a miner to manually mine gold for you.
+3. Once you have 100 gems, you can buy a miner to manually mine gems for you.
-4. To buy, the store is in the side nav.
+4. At 300 Gems, you can buy a miner a pickaxe to help you mine Gems easier.

 ## Future Installments